Exterior-point Optimization for Sparse and Low-rank Optimization: Numerical experiments

 where $Z\in\mathbf{R}^{m\times d}$ is the matrix whose entries $Z_{ij}$ are observable for $(i,j)\in\Omega$.
 Based on these observed entries, our goal is to construct a matrix $X\in\mathbf{R}^{m\times d}$ that has rank $r$.
 The problem above can be written as a special case of affine rank minimization problem (\ref{eq:lrm-estimation}).
-Hence, computing projection onto the constraint set and the proximal operator is the same as in problem (\ref{eq:lrm-estimation}).
-The upper bound $\Gamma$ for $\|X\|_{2}$ is computed as follows.
-We construct a virtual matrix $Y$ by filling each missing entries of standardized matrix $Z$ with the absolute maximum of the available entries, which results in the maximum possible Frobenius norm of any preference matrix in our setup.
-Then we compute the Frobeinus norm $\|Y\|_{F}$ and set $\Gamma=\|Y\|_{F}$.
-As the spectral norm of a matrix is always less than its Frobenius norm, this gives a valid upper bound on $\|X\|_{2}$.

-\paragraph{Results.}
+{ \paragraph{Results}